Iams Proactive Health Review

 Finally, we'll discuss the claims about vitamins and minerals in corn.
 Although corn does provide many vitamins and minerals, it not necessarily an exceptional ingredient in this regards.
 There are many other ingredients which are more complete and biologically appropriate.
 Therefore the usage of corn as the primary ingredient in cat food should certainly warrant further questioning.

-The fifth ingredient is dried beet pulp.
+The fourth ingredient is dried beet pulp.
 Dried beet pulp is the by-product which remains once sugar has been extracted from sugar beets.
 The primary contribution of beet pulp is dietary fiber.

 We'd also like to note that beet pulp is fairly controversial in pet food.
 Proponents claim that beet pulp can promote intestinal health and regulate blood sugar.
 However, opponents claim that beet pulp is an inexpensive filler.